Modified Release Aqueous Suspension for Intramuscular Injection

 heart beat irregularities

-If you already have diabetes or have risk factors such as being overweight or a family
+If you already have diabetes, have risk factors (such as being overweight or a family

-history of diabetes, blood sugar testing should be done at the beginning and during
+vision, upset stomach or need to urinate), blood sugar testing should be done at the

-the treatment.
-The complications of diabetes can be serious and even life-threatening.
+beginning and during the treatment.
+The complications of diabetes can be serious and

 Tell your doctor if you or someone else in your family has a history of blood clots.

-Blood clots in the lungs and legs have been seen in patients taking Invega Trinza.
+Blood clots in the lungs and legs can occur when using Invega Trinza.
+Blood clots

 low white blood cell count